It’s normal to be bad at math, but not reading. Why?

 Let’s start with a thought experiment: Why do we normalize struggling to learn math, but not literacy?

-Given this literacy stigma, you might think teaching teachers to teach reading is a piece of cake (that’s a tongue twister if I ever wrote one) but just like being read math equations won’t magically teach you division, being read books doesn’t make you iterate.
+Given this literacy stigma, you might think teaching teachers to teach reading is a piece of cake (that’s a tongue twister if I ever wrote one), but it’s not.
+Just like being read math equations won’t magically teach you division, being read books won’t make reading click.
+There’s more to it all.

-In fact, 75% of Kindergarden - 2nd grade teachers say they don’t feel prepared to teach students how to read.
-So trained specialists and tutors are vital to helping every kid have literacy access.
+And, scary statistics time: 75% of K-2nd grade teachers say they don’t feel prepared to teach students how to read.
+So trained specialists and high-impact tutors are vital to helping kids become confident readers.